If you’ve traveled the Southeast Asia route, road-tripped through Oz and dabbled in Central America, you could be wondering where next?

-For those preferring the wildlife to an adrenaline rush, head to Otjitotongwe Cheetah Park for a chance to stroke a cheetah and stare into its mesmerising chestnut-coloured eyes.
+For those preferring the wildlife to an adrenaline rush, head to Otjitotongwe Cheetah Park for a chance to stroke a cheetah and stare into its mesmerizing chestnut-colored eyes.

 The country has stunning landscapes and none more so than Sossusvlei – a dazzling view of a salt pan in the middle of red dunes with camel thorn trees.

 Namibia also boasts the second largest canyon in the world – Fish River Canyon.
-At a length of 650 kilometres, you can choose to hike the gorge or just admire it from a viewpoint instead.
+At a length of 650 kilometers, you can choose to hike the gorge or admire it from a viewpoint instead.

 For Flintstone lovers, head to Spitzkopp, which resembles a scene from this famous movie surrounded by bedrock.